Park Street railway station (England): History

 The station opened as Park Street & Frogmore in 1858, when the London and North Western Railway built its branch line from Watford Junction to St Albans.
 It was not an immediate success, and was closed from 1859 until 1861.
 It had been relocated to its present position by the 1890s.
 The station was renamed Park Street on 6 May 1974.
 In 1988, How Wood railway station was built on the station's original site.

-It is now a simple unstaffed halt, like all the other stations on the line.
+It is now a simple unstaffed halt, like all the other stations on the line, with the exception of Watford Junction.

 Services

 All services at Park Street are operated by London Northwestern Railway using EMUs.